Another early and popular clockwork locomotive was the #0 with iron wheels. It was sold

 available on the market.
 "Kids want realism", he said.
 His trains, which were closely proportioned to their

 prototypes, also had more detail elements than most 'O' gauge competitors.
-All engines were die cast to make
+1952 also saw the introduction of

 them look real and to have the heft of the real thing.
 There were, in the company's prime, seven basic

 steam type engines.
 There was one basic diesel and one basic diesel switcher.
-In 1957 there was a model of the
+1955 saw the introduction of

-New Haven's electric created and marketed.
-It cost $100,000 per engine design.
+New Haven R.R.'s EP-5 electric loco created and marketed.
+It cost $100,000 for the engine design.

 The Gilbert HO line went back into production after the war also.
 The primary

-difference being that trains that were previously produced in diecast, were now plastic.
+difference being that trains that were previously produced in die-cast, were now plastic.
 In 1951, the

-HO line was idled due to the Korean War.
+for motors.
 It was not offered again until 1955 when a new revitalized line